 Based on what I’ve seen there’s no one size fits all approach when it comes to choosing the method.
 It really boils down to the specific project, the client and how comfortable you are with each option.
 For me a combination of both approaches has proven to be effective.
 It allows me to adapt to various project types without being restricted to just one way of doing things.

-Also Read This: How to Create Eye-Catching Gig Images on Fiverr
+Also Read This: Learn How to Disable Your Fiverr Account: A Simple Method

 Geographical Location and Its Influence on Rates